maosi100/bandcamp_scraper/README.md

 all revelevant release information containted within an HTML iframe.

 ## Using the Application
+Python 3.11 is required for this application

-1. Create a local clone of this github repository
+1. Create a local clone of this github repository:
-2. Run the app via main.py within the Bandcamp_scraper directory
-    * Running for the first time the database.json file needs to be created
+2. Running the app for the first time a valid .mbox file needs to be provided for execution
     * Create a local export of your Apple Mail Inbox containing the Bandcamp emails
-    * Provide the filepath to this export (.mbox file) to the application
+    * Provide the filepath to the .mbox file when running the app: `python main.py ~/.../.../file.mbox`
 3. The databse.json file is accessed to retrieve Bandcamp release links chronologically
 4. Flask will run the webapplication on localhost
 5. Access each release via the webapplication

-6. Refresh the page to load the next release
+* Refresh the page to load the next release
     * A flag is set after viewing each release so each release is only shown once
+* You can go back to previously viewed releases using the "Go back one release" button
+* If you want to continue browsing forwards you need to press the "Resume Browsing" button once
+    * Afterwards refreshing the page works again
-7. To stop browsing use the "Save and quit" button
+* To stop browsing use the "Save and quit" button
-    * All flags will be written to the database.json file to remembe$r which releases have been viewed
+    * All flags will be written to the database.json file to remember which releases have been viewed

 ## Additional Information
 To enhance the digging experience I recommend to additionally use